lvclark/bioc-intro/_episodes/30-graphics-with-ggplot2.md

 ### Themes

 If you want to change something like grid lines or the angle of axis tick labels, you probably want to add a `theme` command.
-There are some pre-build themes, for
+There are some pre-built themes, for
 example: